The New Statesman (1987 TV series): The Hon. Sir Piers Fletcher-Dervish, Baronet MP

 Alan's bumbling fellow MP who helps out with his schemes, which at times Piers complicates or outright foils with his naivety.
 Alan frequently bullies Piers into following his commands and exploits his childlike personality for his own gain.
 Piers remains loyal to Alan despite the abuse the latter subjects him to.
 Any attempts at refusing or rebelling against him tend to end painfully.
-Instances of abuse include Alan tying Piers' beloved childhood teddy bear to a chair and setting it on fire during a psychotic episode after Piers was promoted to junior ministerial position, and Alan threatening to kill Piers's new-born son Jarvis to force him into vacating his seat in order to get Sir Greville back into parliament.
+Instances of abuse include Alan tying Piers' beloved childhood teddy bear to a chair and setting it on fire during a psychotic episode after Piers was promoted to junior ministerial position, and Alan threatening to kill Piers's new-born son Gervais to force him into vacating his seat in order to get Sir Greville back into parliament.
+Piers owes his position largely to nepotism, with his safe Conservative seat "south of Watford" having been held by members of the Fletcher-Dervish family for generations.

 Sarah B'Stard

 Alan's materialistic wife who almost equals her husband in his capacity for cruelty and sexual deviancy.
-Despite coming from a wealthy background herself, she married Alan for his money and to further her social status, being far more invested in her hedonistic desires than his welfare, which she willingly compromises numerous times throughout the series.
+Despite coming from a wealthy background herself, she married Alan for his money and to further her social status (despite her claims that she can trace her ancestry back to Edward II), being far more invested in her hedonistic desires than his welfare, which she willingly compromises numerous times throughout the series.
+Throughout the series she has affairs with Alan's election and political agent Beatrice Protheroe, Cabinet minister Sir Greville McDonald, and Piers Fletcher-Dervish.
+Due to Alan holding the Haltemprice constituency in gift from his father-in-law, any attempts by Sarah to become independently wealthy, such as inheriting shares in Ocelot Motors from her late uncle or writing a tell-all memoir exposing Alan's corruption and scandalous behaviour, are foiled by Alan, often through criminal means.